Few-Shot Unlearning by Model Inversion: Proposed Method

-Our algorithm unlearns $D_e$ by using the approximated dataset $D'$ sampled from the trained generator $G$.
-As we enforce the diversity of outputs from $G$, some of the samples might not be similar to any image in the original dataset $D.$ To further refine the generated images, we only incorporate samples whose (i) classification entropy with augmentation are lower than a pre-defined threshold $t_{\text{ent}}$; and (ii) predicted labels are consistent with and without augmentation.
-For those samples satisfying the two criteria, we use the predicted probability as a soft-label for the generated image.
-Formally, the approximated dataset $D'$ consists of
+\paragraph{Filtration for $\tilde{D}$.} We construct the approximated dataset $\tilde{D}$ from samples of the trained generator $G$.
+As we enforce the diversity of outputs from $G$, some of the samples might not be close to any image in the original dataset $D.$ To further refine the generated images, we only incorporate samples whose (i) classification entropy with augmentation are lower than a pre-defined threshold $t_{\text{ent}}$; and (ii) predicted labels are consistent with and without augmentation.
+For those samples satisfying the two criteria, we use the predicted probability as a soft label for the generated image.
+Formally, the approximated dataset $\tilde{D}$ consists of $(\tilde{x}, f_{{o}}(\tilde{x}) )$ such that: for each augmentation $\phi \in \Phi$,